-If you have absolutely no idea what you have, start by looking at the bottom of the model.
+Your first step is to research the model you are selling and getting an idea of what it is worth.
+Start by looking at the bottom of the model.
 Often the manufacturer will have their name cast into the car body.
 Compare it to other models to determine its scale.
-With these bits of information, you can usually start a web search.

-There are lots of books on old trains that go into great detail about the sometimes subtle changes that can greatly alter the value of an old model.
-There is one important caveat with model trains that can not be overstated.
+Manage your expectations.
 While there are indeed some rare models which go for tens of thousands of dollars to the right buyer, these are the exception and not the rule.
 Model trains are made to be enjoyed—not to put in your retirement portfolio.
 Most model trains will not appreciate in value and it is probably best not to assume that yours will fetch more than a small amount.

 Get the Most for Your Sale